emyarod/node-srutils/README.md

 ## Authenticating

-To use this tool, you must authenticate to the Reddit API, and there are two methods to do this:
+To use this tool, you must authenticate to the Reddit API.
+You must provide either:

+* (a) clientId, clientSecret, refreshToken
+* (b) clientId, clientSecret, username, password

+To store the client ID and client secret token in the configuration file, you must run the `config` command.
+You can choose to enter either a refresh token in the `config` command or provide username and password on the command line.

 ### Username/password authentication